ScratchAddons/ScratchAddons/README.md

 - Avoid addons from interfering with each other.
 - Avoid duplicate work from different addons.

+### Addons outside of Scratch Addons itself

+Other extensions (and even forks of Scratch) can also provide their users with most addons from Scratch Addons, as long as a compatibility layer for `addon.*` and other parts of the addon loader is present.
+Notable examples are the [Scratch 3 Developer Tools extension](https://github.com/ScratchAddons/DevtoolsExtension) and the [TurboWarp](https://github.com/TurboWarp/scratch-gui/tree/develop/src/addons) editor.
+These also inherit translations from the Scratch Addons project.

 ## Install

 ### From extension stores